Grid2op/chronix2grid/docs/INSTALL.rst

 ``pip install Chronix2Grid``

-To install optional dependencies (e.g. tensorflow if you want to use GAN generation for solar and wind)
+or if you want to install optional dependencies (e.g. tensorflow if you want to use GAN generation for solar and wind)

 ``pip install Chronix2Grid[optional]``